How To Make Potting Soil At Home in India?

 You just can’t find the perfect soil for your plant every time and on top of that you are not aware of the quality of ingredients used in them.

-So, when you make it at home it is more economical, good quality, right type for your plant and organic.
+So, when you prepare potting soil at home it is more economical, good quality, right type for your plant and organic.

 Let’s see the whole process step by step.

-How to Make Potting Soil at Home in India – The Complete Guide
+How to Make Potting Soil at Home in India – Preparing Potting Soil For Pots

 Before jumping on to the process of making potting soil, lets first see its ingredients and the mixing ratio because once you know it, 90% of the task will be complete.